OpenDataServices/developer-docs/howto/open-contracting/getting-to-done.md

 Then, assign the ticket to either the individual analyst who requested the change, or to Everyone (excluding non-OCDS ODS) group.
 If you want to ask a specific group of people, add them as Watchers.
 Then, update the Trello card with a link to the CRM ticket, and a summary of what's been asked for.

+Notes:
-Note that a new ticket should be opened for each change, even if you're opening several at once, so that each can be handled in its own way.
+* In general, a new ticket should be opened for each change, even if you're opening several at once, so that each can be handled in its own way.

 ### Example Ticket - Testing Required

+#### Kingfisher Views: Foos now Bar - testing help please!

 Hi Michelle,

 I've been working on the change to Kingfisher Views that you asked for in https://trello.com/c/EoAipkKH/999-make-views-awesomer .
 I've changed the Foo so that it Bars in the way that you asked for, and I've tested using the data that you supplied.